Overview

 Applying

-All prospective award recipients must first submit a Letter of Intent (Due June 01, 2023), and once reviewed by the Foundation, top-scoring applicants will be invited to submit a full application (Due October 26, 2023).
-Please download and review the Letter of Intent and application guidelines before submitting any documents to the Foundation.
+All prospective award recipients must first submit a Letter of Intent (Due June 12, 2025), and once reviewed by the Foundation, top-scoring applicants will be invited to submit a full application (Due October 16, 2025).
+Please download and review the Request for Applications document before submitting any documents to the Foundation.
 Please continue to monitor guidance documents for updates, as they are subject to change.

 Questions can be directed to the Senior Director of the Preclinical Translational Research Program at Grants@FightingBlindness.org.